tweakedinfo/lightweight-mappings-site/README.md

   - altering the style of optional units so it's more obvious in the CBOK table which are mandatory
   - SFIA tables
   - Probably an "in-depth" column

+## home.js

+For consistency, the homepage text is also set using a loaded JS file.
+It's very self-explanatory, so open it and take a look.